Skip To Content

 2

-Avoid using overly decorative or patterned flooring, curtains, and other furnishings.
+Minimize exposure to unhelpful stimuli, e.g. avoid using overly decorative or patterned flooring, curtains, and other furnishings, and minimize unnecessary noise to reduce environmental distractions.

 Create a Familiar Environment-Image